PNH: A progressive, destructive, and life-threatening disease1

 - Insufficient regulation of the complement cascade can have highly destructive effects13

-- In PNH, the deficiency of complement inhibitors leads to chronic, uncontrolled complement activation, resulting in chronic intravascular hemolysis and granulocyte and platelet activation6,9,14-17
+- In PNH, the deficiency of complement inhibitors leads to chronic, uncontrolled complement activation, resulting in chronic intravascular hemolysis and granulocyte and platelet activation6-10,14

 Historical care for PNH

 Historically, there have been few options for care of patients with PNH.
 Palliative therapies include blood transfusions, corticosteroids, anticoagulants, androgen therapy, supplements such as folic acid and iron, and bone marrow transplantation, but patients with PNH suffer high rates of mortality despite any of these supportive therapy options.
-Characterization of the role of complement in the pathophysiology of PNH has led to major advances in caring for patients with PNH using monoclonal antibody therapy.5,18
+Characterization of the role of complement in the pathophysiology of PNH has led to major advances in caring for patients with PNH.4,5

-Early diagnosis can positively impact long-term patient outcomes.
-Learn about ICCS and IPIG recommendations for who should be tested for PNH.
+Early diagnosis is essential for improved patient management and prognosis.
+Learn about ICCS and other expert recommendations for who should be tested for PNH.

-PNH has been called “the most vicious acquired thrombophilic state known in medicine”.19 Learn which common symptoms are associated with an increased risk of thromboembolism in a patient diagnosed with PNH.
+PNH has been called “the most vicious acquired thrombophilic state known in medicine”.15 Learn which common symptoms are associated with an increased risk of thromboembolism in a patient diagnosed with PNH.